serilog/serilog-aspnetcore/README.md

 **Finally**, clean up by removing the remaining configuration for the default logger:

- * Remove the `"Logging"` section from _appsettings.json_ files (this can be replaced with [Serilog configuration](https://github.com/serilog/serilog-settings-configuration) as shown in [the _EarlyInitializationSample_ project](https://github.com/serilog/serilog-aspnetcore/blob/dev/samples/EarlyInitializationSample/Program.cs), if required)
+ * Remove the `"Logging"` section from _appsettings.*.json_ files (this can be replaced with [Serilog configuration](https://github.com/serilog/serilog-settings-configuration) as shown in [the _Sample_ project](https://github.com/serilog/serilog-aspnetcore/blob/dev/samples/Sample/Program.cs), if required)
  * Remove `UseApplicationInsights()` (this can be replaced with the [Serilog AI sink](https://github.com/serilog/serilog-sinks-applicationinsights), if required)

 That's it!
 With the level bumped up a little you will see log output resembling: